AhmedAbdEllatiif/Learn/send_mail/README.md

 # Sending TPS report reminder mail

-This project provides instructions for sending a report mail to multiple recipient.
+This project provides instructions for sending a report mail to multiple recipients.

-## Prerequisites

-Before you proceed, make sure you have the following tools installed:

-- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): The Kubernetes command-line tool.
-- A running Kubernetes cluster.
-You can use [Minikube](https://minikube.sigs.k8s.io/docs/start/) for local development.

 ## Getting Started